 Yield: 2 8-inch pizzas

 Whether you call it flatbread or pizza, this creation serves up a delicious sweet and savory meal for the whole family.
 We used our famous mini Rockit™ apples on this flatbread to add a little sweetness to balance out the tart blue cheese.
 But we also love the Rockit™ apples’ small size because it makes them easy to slice and easy to bite into when cooked.
-Top the flatbread with some arugula tossed with a light vinaigrette and your meal is complete.
+Toss arugula with the light vinaigrette and add to the top of your flatbread.

 - 1 (16 oz.) prepared pizza dough